-Single-use plastic bags are banned in Kenya and Tanzania.
-(The only exception are Ziploc-style bags which are allowed for toiletries and liquids as per the TSA.)
-If you like to bring a plastic shopping bag for shoes or laundry, we recommend a lightweight nylon bag, packing cube, or reusable cloth tote instead.
-The ban is only loosely enforced, but violations could result in fines or even imprisonment, so please double-check your luggage before you depart.
+Single-use plastic bags are illegal in Rwanda (unless they are biodegradable) and will be confiscated if found.
+If you like to bring a bag for shoes or laundry, we recommend a lightweight nylon bag, packing cube, or reusable cloth tote instead.
+We also recommend a reusable toiletry bag instead of a Ziploc-style bag.
+Tanzania has a similar ban, and violations of it could result in fines or even imprisonment-travelers on the post-trip extension, please take note, and double-check your luggage before you depart.